 7. Thalamic Stroke

-When a stroke affects the thalamus, it’s called a thalamic stroke.
-One of the biggest effects of a thalamic stroke are sensory issues because the thalamus relays 98% of all sensory input.
-Numbness and sensory issues are extremely common after a thalamic stroke.
-Central post stroke pain, a chronic type of pain, is also common after a thalamic stroke.
+When a stroke affects the thalamus, it’s called a thalamic stroke and is considered subcortical.
+One of the biggest effects of a thalamic stroke is sensory issues because the thalamus relays 98% of all sensory input.
+While numbness and sensory impairments are extremely common after a thalamic stroke, other effects like attention and memory changes can also take place.
+Central post-stroke pain, a type of chronic pain, is also common after a thalamic stroke.

 Learn more about thalamic stroke »